1. Do you hate FreeDomain Radio?

 Just one.
 But it’s a really, really big one.
 If you’re not an anarcho-capitalist, it isn’t because you had bad parents.
 Sorry, but it’s just not.
-While I don’t have any data to back me up, I’d speculate that there are more anarcho-capitalists who have retained relationships with family members than not!
+I don’t have any data to back me up, but I’d speculate that there are more anarcho-capitalists who have retained relationships with family members than not.

 I’d like to see Molyneux apologize for his dangerous dabbling in psychology and trying to make that absurd connection, pull books like “On Truth” off-line, massively re-write others like “Real Time Relationships,” erase the “therapy” podcasts he’s done, sit down with each person he convinced to defoo and tell them he may have been a little hasty.
 (Some FDR members left truly abusive families for legitimate reasons.
 But anyone’s decision to defoo must be based on the family alone and not clouded by an untested, unproven psychological theory.)
 There’s so much value Molyneux could provide the world but, too often, he is directly responsible for pain and heartache.